google/dataflow-ml-starter/README.md

 ### Run the Beam pipeline with Dataflow Flex Templates
 If you prefer to package all your code into a custom container and allow users to easily access your Beam pipeline, Dataflow Flex Template could be handy to create and run a Flex Template job using Google Cloud CLI or Google Cloud console.
+More importantly, building the flex templates container from the custom SDK container image can produce a reproducible launch environment since this ensures the launch and runtime environments will [be compatible with each other](https://beam.apache.org/documentation/sdks/python-pipeline-dependencies/#make-the-launch-environment-compatible-with-the-runtime-environment).
 (More benefits about templates are [here](https://cloud.google.com/dataflow/docs/concepts/dataflow-templates#benefits).)

 Since the custom container is already created, it is straightforward to adapt Dataflow Flex Templates:
-1. create a `metadata.json` file that contains the parameters required by your Beam pipeline.
+1. create a [`metadata.json`](https://github.com/google/dataflow-ml-starter/blob/main/flex/metadata.json) file that contains the parameters required by your Beam pipeline.
 In this example, we can add `input`, `output`, `device`, `model_name`, `model_state_dict_path`, and `tf_model_uri` as the parameters that can be passed in by users.
 [Here](https://cloud.google.com/dataflow/docs/guides/templates/using-flex-templates#example-metadata-file) is another example metadata file.
-2. convert the custom container to your template container following [this](https://cloud.google.com/dataflow/docs/guides/templates/configuring-flex-templates#use_custom_container_images). `tensorflow_gpu.flex.Dockerfile` is one example converted from `tensorflow_gpu.Dockerfile`.
+2. convert the custom container to your template container following [this](https://cloud.google.com/dataflow/docs/guides/templates/configuring-flex-templates#use_custom_container_images). [`tensorflow_gpu.flex.Dockerfile`](https://github.com/google/dataflow-ml-starter/blob/main/tensorflow_gpu.flex.Dockerfile) is one example converted from `tensorflow_gpu.Dockerfile`.
 Only two parts are needed: switch to the Dataflow Template launcher entrypoint and package `src` into this container.
 Change `CUSTOM_CONTAINER_IMAGE` in `.env` and run `make docker` to create the custom container for Flex Templates.
 3. `make create-flex-template` creates a template spec file in a Cloud Storage bucket defined by the env `TEMPLATE_FILE_GCS_PATH` that contains all of the necessary information to run the job, such as the SDK information and metadata.
 This calls the CLI `gcloud dataflow flex-template build`.
 4. `make run-df-gpu-flex` runs a Flex Template pipeline using the spec file from `TEMPLATE_FILE_GCS_PATH`.
 This calls the CLI `gcloud dataflow flex-template run`.